doubleirish/OSCON_2015/README.md

 ### Modern accessibility for modern web apps - Patrick Fox (Razorfish)

 Building modern, accessible web apps can be daunting.
 This talk goes beyond the foundational aspects of accessibility to discuss higher-level concepts and challenges for making modern web UI accessible, demonstrating specific solutions and best practices for: -Common UI components(modals, form validation) -Single-page architecture -Summarizing complex content -Providing accessible help text
-> Conor - covers accessibility aka a11y , how to use aria attributes to hint to screen readers and a brief set of guidelines on usage.
+> Conor - covers accessibility aka a11y , how to use aria attributes to hint to screen readers and a brief set of guidelines on usage. particularlly useful  for javascript based web pages that don't normally play weel with screen readers.

   * 00:40:52 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)